TaylorDarneille/express-apis-omdb/readme.md

   * HINT: What should you name your input field based on the query string above?
 2. Write your GET route for `/results`.
   * Use `req.query` to access query string parameters.
-  * Use the `axios` module to make a request to the OMDB API with this data.
+  * Use the `request` module to make a request to the OMDB API with this data.
 YOU WILL NEED TO INSTALL AND REQUIRE IT.
   * Send the data back to the browser.
 Use `res.render` and use the provided `results.ejs` template.
 3. In the results from the API, we notice that in every movie entry there is a IMDBid.
 In the rendered HTML for `/results`, have each movie link